 - Avoid oil-based makeup and hair products.

 - Make an effort to stay stress-free by meditating and making time for your hobbies.

 It can be very tempting to pop your pimples, but this only worsens the situation.
 Learn more in the next section.

 Why Should You Not Pop A Pimple?

 Popping a pimple is never a good idea.
-Picking on and popping pimples can irritate the affected region and result in scarring.
+Picking on and popping pimples can irritate the affected region and result in scarring or blemishes.
 In addition, you risk infection by transferring bacteria from your hands to the pimple and the surrounding area.

 Learn when to see a doctor in the next section.